symfony/symfony-docs/doctrine.rst

     $product = $repository->find($productId);
     $product = $repository->findOneByName('Keyboard');

-Of course, Doctrine also allows you to write more complex queries using the Doctrine Query Language (DQL).
+Doctrine also allows you to write more complex queries using the Doctrine Query Language (DQL).
 DQL is similar to SQL except that you should imagine that you're querying for one or more objects of an entity class (e.g. ``Product``) instead of querying for rows on a table (e.g. ``product``).

 When querying in Doctrine, you have two main options: writing pure DQL queries or using Doctrine's Query Builder.